 The LBOPG will license a person from another state that has a reciprocity agreement in effect with Louisiana, provided that they have been licensed in that state for five years and that they meet all LBOPG licensing requirements except the examination requirement (i.e., paying the LBOPG licensing fee, completing the LBOPG license application, and submitting transcripts and three references to the LBOPG).

-Currently Texas, Alabama, and Mississippi have such a reciprocity agreement in effect with Louisiana.
-Every other state with requirements that are similar or more stringent to Louisiana's have been contacted and offered reciprocity agreements.
+Currently Texas, Alabama, Arkansas, and Mississippi have such a reciprocity agreement in effect with Louisiana.
+Every other state with requirements that are similar to, or more stringent than, Louisiana's has been contacted and offered a reciprocity agreement.